Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Study Design

 \textbf{\DA and \DB construction.} Based on the Unified Dataset, we constructed two specialized datasets, namely \DA (Vulnerability-to-Patch) and \DB (Vulnerability-to-Normal), to support model training and evaluation.
 The construction process was executed at the granularity of individual commit-IDs using the following three steps: \textit{1) Sample Pairing and Filtering:} Within each commit-ID, we used the function name as a unique fingerprint to identify corresponding code versions.
 Samples sharing the same fingerprint but possessing opposite labels (vulnerable vs. fixed) were identified as a vulnerability-fix pair.
-Conversely, samples labeled as "normal" whose fingerprints did not match any vulnerable counterparts within the same commit were categorized as irrelevant normal samples. \textit{2) Dataset Composition:} The \DA was formed by directly pairing vulnerable samples with their corresponding fixed versions.
-To construct the \DB, we combined the same set of vulnerable samples with an equal number of irrelevant normal samples, which were randomly selected from the previously filtered "normal" pool to maintain a balanced distribution.
-Both datasets contain 24,758 vulnerable cases and 19,418 non-vulnerable cases. \textit{3) Data Partitioning:} Both \DA and \DB were partitioned into training and testing sets using a 9:1 ratio.
-These subsets were subsequently utilized for model fine-tuning and performance evaluation, respectively.
+Conversely, samples labeled as ``normal'' whose fingerprints did not match any vulnerable counterparts within the same commit were categorized as irrelevant normal samples. \textit{2) Dataset Composition:} The \DA was formed by directly pairing vulnerable samples with their corresponding fixed versions.
+To construct the \DB, we reused the \emph{same} set of vulnerable samples and paired them with an equal number of irrelevant normal samples randomly selected from the previously filtered ``normal'' pool.
+By design, the vulnerable side of \DAShort and \DBShort is fully overlapping (24{,}747 vulnerable functions in both), while the non-vulnerable side is disjoint: \DAShort uses 19{,}418 patched versions, whereas \DBShort uses 19{,}418 unrelated normal functions.
+This shared-vulnerability construction is intentional: it lets cross-dataset comparisons (e.g., V2N$\rightarrow$V2P in RQ1) attribute any performance change to the \emph{negative} side, the choice between a patched counterpart and an unrelated benign sample, rather than to a shift in the vulnerable population. \textit{3) Data Partitioning:} Both \DA and \DB were partitioned into training and test sets using a 9:1 ratio at the commit level, so that a vulnerable function and its patched/normal counterpart are always assigned to the same split (no cross-split leakage of a (vuln, fix) pair).

+\textbf{Ground Truth Reasoning Distillation.} To support model fine-tuning and evaluation under the explicit-reasoning paradigm, we performed a reasoning distillation process for every sample in both the \DAShort and \DBShort using an advanced LLM (e.g., GPT-5.4).
+Rather than relying solely on the code snippet, we enriched the distillation process by providing the LLM with comprehensive oracle-level context.
+Specifically, the input to the LLM included the source code, its definitive true label, and extensive meta-information: the corresponding CWE ID, the official description of that CWE, the originating project repository, and the developer's commit message.
+Through a carefully designed prompt, we instructed the LLM to synthesize all these known facts to generate a logical, step-by-step reasoning path that explains exactly whether and why the code constitutes a vulnerability.
+The resulting high-quality analytical explanations were systematically collected and treated as the ``ground truth reasoning'' to supervise the fine-tuning process.